Rule 1: Persons Authorized to Practice Before the Board:

 A judicial review of a decision or judgment of the Board shall be in accordance with La.
 R.S.
 47:1434.

 Any appeal shall be taken in accordance with the law and any applicable Court of Appeal rules.

 There is no suspension or interruption of the time for appeal by a party filing a motion for new trial or reconsideration

-A return date on an appeal will not normally be set until the appellant has advanced the estimated costs due pursuant to C.C.P. art.
+A return date on an appeal will not be set until the appellant has advanced the estimated costs due pursuant to C.C.P. art.
 2126.
-As provided for in C.C.P. art.
-2125, once a return date is set the Board it may grant only one extension of the return day and such extension shall not be more than thirty days.
+The failure to pay any appeal costs due may result in the dismissal of the appeal in accordance with the provisions of the Code of Civil Procedure.

 Rule 16: Filing Fees, Fees and Mileage of Witnesses:

 I. The Board's filing fee schedule is as follows:

 b) All Additional, Supplemental, and Other Filings: Amendments, Motions, Oppositions, Memoranda, etc.: